DaanoDemon/Stopwatch/README.md

 Android

 # About The App
 This app is simply made using Chronometer.
-While using the app, one can do some tasks like running, exercising, etc.
+While using the app, one can do some tasks like running, exercising, etc. We have also used MVVC to handle configuration changes (like rotation) and Livedata to observe the data.